Please configure

 Chorus

-Addresses will be categorised into one of three categories, depending on what build work is required.
+• Addresses are categorised into one of three categories, depending on what build work is required.
 Chorus will either notify or gain consent from all affected landowners on your behalf.

 Northpower